fastrgv/hbox4/README.md

 This removed configuration is then tested to see whether a solution has been reached.
 If not, it is inserted into the {explored} splaytree, which has no queue structures attached.
 The splaytree allows rapid insertion and rapid random retrieval in case we find a solution and need to reconstruct our path.

 For this current configuration we simply cycle through each [unsorted] box and try to move it one step in each direction.
-If the move is successful, its 4 priority measures are evaluated and it is enqueued into {frontier}.
-This involves a splatree insertion and 4 priority-queue insertions that each maintain a separate ordering.
+If the move is successful, its 5 priority measures are evaluated and it is enqueued into {frontier}.
+This involves a splatree insertion and 5 priority-queue insertions that each maintain a separate ordering.

 End of main loop.------------------------------------------------------

-Addendum: after exchanging emails with Yaron Shoham, author of Festival, I have come to believe that Pri#4=NblockeBoxes is not quite "orthogonal" to Pri#3=NblockedRooms, meaning that #4 may occasionally enhance the effectiveness of #3 (and in fact, seems to).
+Addendum1: after exchanging emails with Yaron Shoham, author of Festival, I have come to believe that Pri#4=NblockeBoxes is not quite "orthogonal" to Pri#3=NblockedRooms, meaning that #4 may occasionally enhance the effectiveness of #3 (and in fact, seems to).
 This would also imply that #4 could be omitted, as Yaron has proposed.

+Addendum2: the newly added 5th priority measure is described as follows:
+	* Nfar = 60(bmx0-bmx)/bmx0
+(the magic number 60 is the maximum numerical value allowed for priority measures 1 thru 5) where bmx is the sum of the squares of the box distances to their hungarian-matching goal.

+The desired behavior, in the forward game, is to clear out the boxes closest to their targets first, so subsequent moves have fewer obstacles.
+Thus, in the reverse game, we want to motivate placing the boxes furthest from their goal **before** we address the boxes relatively close to their goal.
+You might observe that there are already heuristics that drive boxes toward their goals.
+That is true, but they are linear in their effect.
+The intent here is to create a nonlinear effect that would prioritize the most distant traversals.
+My motivating example was problem #4 from the classic set of 90, which had been unsolved by hbox until now.

 ## What's so great about this app?

-This is only a moderately capable sokoban solver (solving 40 of the original 90).
+This is only a moderately capable sokoban solver (solving 45 of the original 90).
 What makes it interesting?
 In a world with extremely capable solvers like Sokolution and Festival, why look at this one?
 Why hunt with an algorithmic crossbow instead of a gun?
-Simplicity & elegance.
-Hbox4:
+Simplicity & elegance. hbox5:

-* contains no domain-specific specializations or strategies [other than the 4 priority measures]
+* contains no domain-specific specializations or strategies [other than the 5 priority measures]

 * uses algorithms and data structures of general interest and usefullness.